 The weather varies throughout the Ride.
 In the morning and evenings it can be chilly, although it is often quite warm by noon.
 There is a chance of rain throughout the ride, which can create cold misty days.
 Layers are the key.
 Specialty cycling clothes, especially bike shorts, are strongly recommended for riding.
 Evenings and Shabbat attire is very casual, but should also be layered for warmth when needed.

-We offer three cycling groups each day, averaging 35, 55, or 75 miles each day.
-We also have a touring only, non-riding group.
 Each group has its own unique elements, designed to provide riders of all levels a challenge and sense of accomplishment.
 While separated during the day, on most nights the groups will still stay together at a hotel.
 However, on some evenings the groups are separated.

 Each riding group has its own support team of lead riders, sweep cars, rest stops, and a medical team.
 There is a rest stop set up approximately every 15-20 miles, including one lunch stop.
 Food – often dried fruit, nuts, granola bars – and drinks are provided.
 Our tour educators will also teach about the history of the region and local environmental issues at various stops.